lsst-uk/obs_vista/README.md

 The package is designed to work with all VISTA data products.
 The calibration of the VIRCAM instrument on the ESO VISTA telescope is described in González-Fernández et al. 2018 https://ui.adsabs.harvard.edu/abs/2018MNRAS.474.5459G/abstract

+There is also further information on the VISTA technical specifications on the CASU website http://casu.ast.cam.ac.uk/surveys-projects/vista/technical

 The key numbers specified in [camera/camera.py](camera/camera.py) are:

 | parameter   | value | unit |